ipcrypt-std/draft-denis-ipcrypt/draft-denis-ipcrypt.md

 ## Conversion from a 16-Byte Array to an IP Address String

 This function converts a 16-byte array back to an IP address string.
-For IPv6 addresses, the output conforms to {{!RFC5952}} for canonical text representation, including zero compression.
-Implementers SHOULD use existing IP address formatting functions from their programming language's standard library or networking libraries rather than implementing this logic from scratch.
+For IPv6 addresses, the output conforms to {{!RFC5952}}.
+Implementers SHOULD use existing IP address formatting functions from standard libraries.

 ~~~pseudocode
 function bytes_16_to_ip(bytes16):